 WAG members may join critique pods.
-To improve your writing, contact Pod Coordinator Patsy
+To improve your writing, contact Pod Coordinator Skipper Hammond and get involved!

 Writer's Alliance members are filling the pages of journals and magazines with brilliant works of fiction, nonfiction and poetry.

 See Wag Tales (and below) for the latest.

 Click here for the latest issue of

 The WAG Digest, Vol. 4, Issue 9/10, Sept.-Oct.
 2013.

 2015 GFAA Art Fair at Tioga March 6–8

 This unique festival features Art, Books, Music, Food, including over 100 illuminated booths,